 The Financial Aid Office must, therefore, reserve and/or modify the student’s award at any time.
 Failure to contact the Financial Aid Office may jeopardize continuation of aid, cause cancellation of aid, or require repayment of funds already disbursed to the student.
 All awards are contingent upon the availability of funds.

 Richmond, KY 40475

 Requirements for the number of semester hours of credit the student must maintain for loans, scholarships, grants, and work may vary.
-At KHS, most financial aid is packaged based upon anticipated full-time enrollment: 12 hours for undergraduate, 9 hours for graduates.
+At KHS, financial aid is packaged based upon anticipated full-time enrollment: 40 clock hours per week.

-Students who register, then withdraw, DROP DOWN out, are expelled, or change enrollment status are subject to the Department of Education’s regulations regarding return of Title IV Federal Aid, and may have to repay a portion or all of the aid received to the University.
+Students who register, then withdraw, drop out, are expelled, or change enrollment status are subject to the Department of Education’s regulations regarding return of Title IV Federal Aid, and may have to repay a portion or all of the aid received to the University.